queezz/PID_Controll/README.md

 - RPi.GPIO
 ```

+# 3. Usage

-### start Logger
+## 3.1 start Logger

 ```
 $ pyton3 main.py
 ```

+## 3.2 Settings

 ### Data folder

 The data folder name and location is stored in the settings file, .setings - a csv file.
-By default the data folder is placed relatively to the parent directory in <makr>../data</mark>.
+By default the data folder is placed relatively to the parent directory in `../data`.